sagemath/trac_to_gh/Issue 5495.md

 # Issue 5495: type: "A mysterious error (perphaps a memory error?)"   *PERP*HAPS!!!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5495

 Original creator: was